water depth is the cruical factor when determining the thickness of an underwater window.

-The basis for this calculation are:
+The basis for this calculation is:

-elastic modulus = 3300 MPa
+Elastic modulus = 3300 MPa

 Poisson's ratio mb = 0.37